 Patrick Galvin is a graduate of the San Francisco Conservatory of Music, where he studied with Camilla Wicks and Wei He.
 Patrick also spent 2 years studying violin with Barbara Gorzynska at the Prayner Konservatorium in Vienna, Austria.

 Patrick is fiscally sponsored by InterMusic SF and is currently working on commissioned works with composer Stefan Cwik, titled American Troubador, and with Chilean-American composer Axel Hererra.
 Patrick will premiere these works in Spring, 2019.

 Patrick Galvin is the Liberated Performer® coach for the Bay Area.
-He is also the San Jose Youth Symphony section coach and former teaching assistant to Wei He (former faculty at The San Francisco Conservatory and now artistic director of The Tianjin Juilliard School).
+He is also a San Jose Youth Symphony section coach and former teaching assistant to Wei He (former faculty at The San Francisco Conservatory and now artistic director of The Tianjin Juilliard School).

 Patrick made his solo debut at age 11 with the Oakland East Bay Symphony playing the Bruch Violin Concerto No. 1.
 He was winner of the East Bay Young Artist Competition in 2000, the Yehudi Menuhin/Helen Dowling award in 2002 and the Kensington Young Artist Competition in 2003.
 In April 2004 he was the soloist with the Kensington Symphony playing the Vieuxtemps Violin Concerto No 5.
 He has also performed at the Junior Bach Festival.
 In 2013 and 2015, Patrick competed in the Johannes Brahms International Competition in Pörtschach, Austria.